 This attribution model describes the initial touchpoint in a customer’s marketing journey.
 For instance, when a client clicks on a social media advertisement for the first time, this contact is wholly credited.
 It would make no difference if a purchaser engaged in other actions, such as subscribing to a newsletter, before completing a purchase.
 When a customer makes a purchase, the first touch or first interaction model earns full credit.

-This strategy benefits businesses that can convert customers more quickly and those with a short purchase cycle.
+This strategy benefits businesses that can convert customers quickly and those with short purchase cycles.
 On the other hand, this strategy disregards any previous marketing activities that clients have undertaken before conversion.
 Marketers should bear this in mind when analyzing the success of their campaigns using this method.